 I live in the south, and if you’ve ever seen Steel Magnolias, you already know that homegrown tomatoes are a religion down here.
 I don’t have my own garden, but lucky for me, my green thumb of a father-in-law does.
 And thanks to his benevolence, we are the lucky recipients of a plethora of garden-fresh produce each summer.
 And guess which variety is my favorite???

-So guess what that means?
-It’s time for homegrown tomato sandwiches and fresh caprese salads and homemade marinara sauce and every incarnation of tomato glory that you can imagine!
+If you guessed tomatoes, you would be correct.
+That’s right, friends…it’s time for homegrown tomato sandwiches and fresh caprese salads and homemade marinara sauce and every incarnation of tomato glory that you can imagine!
 Yup, I am so excited that tomato season has arrived.
 And I am downright thrilled with how delicious this tomato-starring Caprese Orzo Salad turned out!

 Simple ingredients.
 Bold flavors.
 Utter summer pasta salad bliss.
+ENJOY!

 Caprese Orzo Salad Recipe

 Caprese Orzo Salad

 - 8 ounces fresh mozzerella , water-packed mozzarella pearls ("perline," or tiny balls)